Ibromr/COMP1010-Fundamentals-of-Computer-Science-MQ-Uni-/README.md

-In this sectin, you can review my first coding practices in Fundamental of Computer Science unit, Macquarie Universtiy.
+In this section, you can review my first coding practices in the 'Fundamentals of Computer Science' unit at Macquarie University.

-Some of them are:
+Some of the topics covered include:
-- ecursive structures
+- Recursive structures
-- Creating Class and Objects
+- Creating classes and objects
-- Finding Ascending, Median and Most Common Item in java.
+- Finding ascending, median, and most common items in Java.